jba/codec/README.md

 after changes and look for runtime.newobject to see what's escaping to the heap.

 ## Micro-Benchmarks

-- Time the explicit x==nil arg to StartStruct against using reflection.

 - Compare combined instructions ptrStartCode, refPtrStartCode with the pairs ([ref]PtrCode, startCode).
 Might make a small difference since there can be a